ycoroneos/LightDraw/README.md

 traditional deferred rendering, LIDR stores light properties and the fragments they hit.
 All geometry is then rendered in a forward manner and a "lightmap" texture is sampled to see which lights hit the current fragment.
-Lights are identified by a number, which is its index in my light array and also its index in a 1D texture containing all of the light properties of the scene.
+Lights are identified by a number, which is its index in the light array and also its index in a 1D texture containing all of the light properties of the scene.
 The rendering steps of my implementation are: